-Peyton-Jones arranges her sketches, executed in ink, charcoal, pencil and watercolour, into grid formations that act like windows onto the special moments of each day, accompanied by captions.
-As the book develops, the drawings burst into colour and are complemented by reflections on motherhood, as well as signposts that reflect the state of the world as it was changing.
+Pia’s World is a moving record of family life under the unprecedented restrictions of Covid-19 lockdowns.
+Artist and curator Julia Peyton-Jones arranges her sketches, executed in ink, charcoal, pencil and watercolour, into grid formations that act as windows into the special moments of each day.
+Peyton-Jones’ drawings are paired with her reflections on motherhood and the changing state of the world during the pandemic.

-At the heart of the book is the tender relationship between a mother and her daughter, which is simultaneously deeply personal and universal.
-During the pandemic, mother and child are contained in a bubble, watching the park and the spaces they once occupied from their window.
-Everyday events become treasured highlights of the days, which roll by with all sense of time collapsed.
+At the heart of the book is the tender relationship between a mother and daughter, simultaneously personal and universal.
+The book is a visual diary chronicling their bubble as they are contained at home, watching the park from their window.
+Everyday events and activities gain new significance as all sense of time collapses.
 When lockdown lifts, we share their joyful return to normality.

 200pp with softback cover.

 20 x 15 cm.

 After winning scholarships at the Byam Shaw School of Art and the Royal College of Art in London, Julia Peyton-Jones exhibited her work at the ICA and Riverside Studios, London, as well as at the Scottish Royal Academy, Edinburgh.
 In 1988, she became a curator at the Hayward Gallery, and in 1991 was appointed Director of the Serpentine Gallery.
 Over the next 25 years, she transformed the galleries into an internationally acclaimed visual arts institution, presenting ground-breaking exhibitions, education and public projects and conceived the innovative architecture commission, the Serpentine Pavilion.
 She increased the number of visitors six-fold to over a million people a year.